JereKuusela/valheim-dev/publish/README.md

 - Server side commands (default: `randomevent,stopevent,genloc,sleep,skiptime`, key: `server_commands`): Names of commands that should be automatically executed on the server. `event` command is not included because it has a custom server-side support.

 # Changelog

+- v1.23
+	- Adds a new setting `disable_no_map` to override the nomap rule.

 - v1.22
 	- Adds a new setting `debug_fast_teleport` to make all teleporting faster with the debug mode.